Partial defence

 In legal systems based on common law, a partial defence is a defence that does not completely absolve the defendant of guilt.
 A claim of self-defence, for example, may be a complete defence to a charge of murder, leading to an acquittal; or it may be a partial defence, which leads to conviction to a lesser verdict, such as manslaughter.

 In England and Wales, successfully pleading a partial defence for murder may reduce the conviction to voluntary manslaughter.
 There are three types of partial defence - loss of control, diminished responsibility and suicide pact.
 These defences can only be applied to the charge of murder as per section 54 of the Coroners and Justice Act 2009.
+The earlier defence of provocation was abolished by section 56 of the same Act.